Muna-Louis-Nwugo/wildfire_simulation/README.md

 python fire_spread.py
 ```

-Terminal 2 - Start Frontend:
+Terminal 2 - Start Front-end:
 ```
 cd wildfire_simulation
 python -m http.server 6600
 ```
-Open Browser:
+Open Browser (Note, use chrome for full functionality):
 ```
 http://localhost:6600/render.html
 ```

 ### How to Use
-Select a terrain type from the welcome screen (Urban, Suburban, Rural, etc.)
+1. Select a terrain type from the welcome screen (Urban, Suburban, Rural, etc.)
-Adjust simulation parameters (humidity, wind speed, wind direction)
+2. Adjust simulation parameters (humidity, wind speed, wind direction)
-Click any cell on the grid to start the fire
+3. Click any cell on the grid to start the fire
-Watch the fire spread in real-time with damage cost tracking
+4. Watch the fire spread in real-time with damage cost tracking
-View final results when simulation completes
+5. View final damage cost estimation when the simulation completes

 ---
 ## Overview
-This Wildfire Simulation aims to realistically model the spread of a fire across diverse terrains from city to rural, eventually aiming to simulate the cost of damage to infrastructure that wildfires cause under specific conditions.
+This Wildfire Simulation aims to realistically model the spread of a fire across diverse terrains from city to rural with the main purpose of simulating the cost of damage to infrastructure that wildfires cause under specific conditions.

 It works by:
 - using a grid layered on top of 2 separate custom BFS traversals: